Betts’ home run in 15th gives Red Sox 7-6 win over Angels

 ANAHEIM, Calif.
+(AP) — Marathon games in Southern California are starting to become routine for the Boston Red Sox.
+In this case though, Mookie Betts was able to come up big.

-(AP) — Mookie Betts’ went deep with two out in the 15th inning and the Boston Red Sox outlasted the Los Angeles Angels 7-6 Friday night.
+Betts went deep with two out in the 15th inning as the Red Sox outlasted the Los Angeles Angels 7-6 Friday night.

+The 5-hour, 23-minute game at Angels Stadium didn’t go as long as last October’s 18-inning marathon in Los Angeles, which was the longest game in World Series history.
+The Dodgers won that one 3-2, but this win could be just as important.

+With losses by Cleveland and Oakland, the Red Sox are 5½ games out of the second AL wild-card spot.
+The Red Sox have won six of seven on their road trip.

 Betts drove a cutter from Trevor Cahill (3-9) over the wall in left for his second home run of the game and 23rd of the season.
 It is the 15th multi-homer game of his career and second this season.